mhafihuda/Data-Proyek-Analisis/README.md

 # Run Streamlit
 use cmd on computer and write --> streamlit run project.py
 # Data
-Bike-sharing-datase.zip or day.csv & hour.csv
+Bike-sharing-dataset.zip or day.csv & hour.csv